bandanna2k/parkrun-stats/README.md

 ## Issues Completed

+- 2/6/2024 Max attendance deltas are appearing randomly.
+Attendance links are -1

-- Top 10 at course surely can be done with 1 processor
+- 2/6/2024 Top 10 at course surely can be done with 1 processor
   Related: Why does 'Populating top 10 run table for Ōrākei Bay parkrun' take so long.
   (Stalled until we can confirm this doesn't take that long, waiting until June 2nd, top 10 DAO might not be needed anymore.